giacomodrago/minijson_reader/README.md

 ### Customizing `value::as()`

-You can extend the set of types `value::as()` can handle, or even override its behavior for some of the types supported by default, by specializing the `minijson::as` struct.
+You can extend the set of types `value::as()` can handle, or even override its behavior for some of the types supported by default, by specializing the `minijson::value_as` struct.
 For example:

 ```cpp
 enum class OrderType